 What is Conversational Commerce?

-Conversational commerce refers to e-commerce enabled by conversational AI solutions like chatbots and voice assistants.
+Conversational commerce refers to e-commerce enabled by Generative Conversational AI solutions like chatbots and voice assistants.
 From product discovery to consideration to final purchase, the complete shopping experience is driven by conversations in conversational commerce.
 It stimulates the in-store experience provided by sales assistants, enabling you to minimize cart abandonment and boost conversion rate.

 What is the missing link in your online retail space?